OlaHPH/ex1/h3-Hash.md

  </details>
 <details><summary>b) Crack this hash: 8eb8e307a6d649bc7fb51443a06a216f-TBC</summary>
     <p>
+Following Tero's guide from the previous task, I tried to identify the hash type using hashid.

     </p>
  </details>
 <details><summary>Click here! c) Compile John the Ripper, Jumbo version.
 Karvinen 2023: Crack File Password With John.-uncompleted</summary>